 Lack of Food

 Overfishing and habitat loss have decreased the amount of prey available to some killer whales.
 Without enough prey, killer whales might experience decreased reproductive rates and increased mortality rates.
 This threat is especially important for Southern Resident killer whales because some populations of their preferred prey, Chinook salmon, are also threatened or endangered.

-Despite modern pollution controls, chemical contamination through the food chain continues to threaten killer whales.
+Despite modern pollution controls, chemical contamination through the food web continues to threaten killer whales.
 These controls have reduced, but not eliminated, many contaminants in the environment.
 Additionally, some of these contaminants persist in the marine environment for decades and continue to threaten marine life.